 Some people report increased anxiety on certain formulations.
 The research evidence for a causal link is less robust than for depression, but the experience is reported consistently enough to take seriously.
 If anxiety increases noticeably after starting or changing a pill, raise it with your prescriber promptly.

-This article is for general informational purposes only and does not constitute medical or mental health advice.
-The research summarised here reflects findings at the population level and may not apply to your individual situation.
-Always consult your doctor, gynecologist, or a qualified mental health professional for guidance specific to your health, history, and current medication.
-Estroclic is a personal tracking app, not a medical device.
+This article is for general informational purposes only and does not constitute medical, pharmaceutical, or clinical advice.
+The information presented summarises published research and guidance at the time of writing and may not reflect the most current guidance in your country or for your individual circumstances.
+Always consult your doctor, gynecologist, pharmacist, or other qualified healthcare professional before making any decisions about your contraception or health.
+Estroclic is a personal tracking app, not a medical device or clinical service.

 Sources